YamamotoLabUCSF/CollatedMotifs/README.md

 ### <span style="color:mediumturquoise">Python program (CollatedMotifs.py) or Jupyter Notebook (CollatedMotifs.ipynb)</span>

 In [System setup](#system-setup) above, you downloaded and installed Python 3 & the CollatedMotifs code repository.
-Optionally you may have also installed Jupyter Notebook & created a Python virtual environment (CollatedMotifs\_env) containing the Python modules that CollatedMotifs.py needs in order to run.
+Optionally, you may have also installed Jupyter Notebook & created a Python virtual environment (CollatedMotifs\_env) containing the Python modules that CollatedMotifs.py needs in order to run.
 To access CollatedMotifs.py (Jupyter Notebook or Python program file) for interactive work, proceed through guidelines indicated below.

 #### <span style="color:mediumturquoise">Launching .py program</span>
 ##### <span style="color:mediumturquoise">Command line .py</span>

-* To start the CollatedMotifs.py program directly from the command line enter the follwing command
+* To start the CollatedMotifs.py program directly from the command line, enter the following command:

 	`$ python3 [path_to_CollatedMotifs.py]/CollatedMotifs.py`

-* for example if you installed CollatedMotifs.py within the CollatedMotifsCode folder on your desktop the command would be:
+* For example, if you installed CollatedMotifs.py within the CollatedMotifsCode folder on your desktop the command would be:

 	`$ python3 ~/Desktop/CollatedMotifsCode/CollatedMotifs.py`